Quenching of $g_{\rm A}$ deduced from the $\beta$-spectrum shape of $^{113}$Cd measured with the COBRA experiment: Analysis

 \subsection{Spectrum shape comparison}

 As the individual detector thresholds had to be adjusted slightly over the run time of the \cd113\ data-taking, it is necessary to normalize each energy bin of the experimental spectra with its corresponding exposure.
-The binning of the data is chosen with respect to the energy resolution and fixed to 4\,keV.
-An additional threshold on top of the original one ensures that there is no noise contribution leaking into the signal region at low energies.
-It was set 8\,keV above the original one by removing the lowest two energy bins.
-This increases the average threshold from 83.9\,keV to 91.9\,keV for the final analysis.
-Following, the measured spectra are normalized to unity as well.
-In contrast to this conservative approach, Ref. \cite{Belli2007} used a finer binning, while their resolution is at least two times worse, and corrected the noise influence with a simple polynomial.
+The bin width is set to 4\,keV, which is a compromise between a large number of bins $N$ \mbox{-- beneficial} for the anticipated $\chi^2$ test to compare the spectrum shapes -- and the assigned bin uncertainties arising from the number of entries per bin.
+The fixed binning requires to remove the lowest bin of each spectra, because $E_\text{th}$ is not necessarily a multiple of 4\,keV.
+Additionally, as a conservative approach to address that some noise contribution might still be leaking into the \cd113 spectra for certain periods where the thresholds had to be increased along with a potential signal loss due to the DCC efficiency, the analysis threshold is set to $\tilde{E}_\text{th} = E_\text{th} + 8$\,keV.
+This also increases the average threshold $\overline{E}_\text{th}$ to 91.9\,keV.
+Following, the experimental spectra are normalized to unity as well.

+In contrast to this conservative approach, Ref. \cite{Belli2007} used a finer binning, while their resolution is at least two times worse.
+The noise influence was corrected using a pulse-shape discrimination technique along with the deduced signal efficiency, which was estimated from calibration data, but no further threshold was introduced in this study.